fairmath/fherma-challenges/modulo/description.md

-*The winning solution will be featured in the FHERMA Cookbook ([https://eprint.iacr.org/2025/1302 ]) and the winner will be credited as a co-author, recognizing their contribution to a shared library of FHE components and to the community.*
+*The winning solution will be featured in the [FHERMA Cookbook](https://eprint.iacr.org/2025/1302) and the winner will be credited as a co-author, recognizing their contribution to the library of FHE components and to the community.*

 # Encrypted Modulo Operation (MOD)
 ## Introduction